expo/expo/docs/pages/versions/unversioned/sdk/audio.md

     }
     ```

-The rest of the API for `Expo.Audio.Sound` is the same as the imperative playback API for `Expo.Video`-- see the [AV documentation](../av/) for further information:
+The rest of the API for `Audio.Sound` is the same as the imperative playback API for `Expo.Video`-- see the [AV documentation](../av/) for further information:

 -   `soundObject.loadAsync(source, initialStatus = {}, downloadFirst = true)`